Chandni-L5/pawsome-strolls/documentation/testing.md

 - By fixing the navbar this created another issue.
 The navbar now overlapped the carousel at the top of the homepage and when automatically scrolling to the nav-links the navbar would overlap the header of the sections of the homepage.

 I discussed this issue with my mentor who suggest to look into the the `scroll-padding-top` property.
-However when trying to implement this I found that the issue was still occuring.
+However when trying to implement this I found that the issue was still occurring.
 Whilst searching on stack overflow and google for a possible solution, I also decided to reach out to other colleagues on slack.
 Working together with an alumni student Vernell Clarke, who assisted me to identify where to apply a fix.
 By applying an `id` to an invisible `div` above the headers, and applying the property of `padding-top` and `margin-top`, and using dev chrome tools I was able to adjust the headers into the right place so that when the navlink was selected the page would scroll automatically to the top of the header.

 - When manually checking the navlinks from the enquiry page and success page, I identified that when selecting the link from a mobile viewport the link would not land at the correct place above the header.
 I checked all of the code and compared this using [diffchecker](https://www.diffchecker.com/) however could not identify any reason why this was not working.